Badaro/MTGODecklistCache/README.md

 * Tools -> Tool to update and validate the repository

 You do *not* need to run this tool.
-It's there just as a reference for others who could be interested in building their own parser.
+It's there just as a reference for others who could be interested in building their own scraper.